Micro-Masters/AI/README.md

 # ECS170 Final Project
 This is our final project for ECS 170 Spring 2018 at UC Davis

+**Note to graders:** All logic has been implemented but a few bugs in the middle of the act/train step are preventing the entire model and from working.
+Environment and observation/reward modifiers are fully functional individually, it is just this training bug causing an issue.

 ## Project Goal
 We wanted to build a bot to micromanage army units.
 Our model uses a deep reinforcement learning algorithm called A2C and the FullyConv model to try to achieve this.